Find your perfect match

 Peyronie's Disease: Causes and Treatment of Curved Penis

-11 min read
+12 min read

 Peyronie's Disease: Causes and Treatment of Curved Penis

 It’s understandable that men who notice penile curvature may be alarmed, especially if the curving has suddenly appeared.
 A slight bend in the penis may be nothing to worry about.
-Unfortunately, for men with Peyronie’s disease (PD) the curvature of their penis can be a major cause for concern.
+Unfortunately, for men with Peyronie’s Disease (PD) the curvature of their penis can be a major cause for concern.

 At first, men suffering from PD may just find the curving of their penis a source of embarrassment.
 However, one of the most challenging difficulties of the disease is the insufferable pain it can cause whilst the penis is erect.
 So much so, that Peyronie’s disease can make having sex impossible to tolerate.